 Artemus is a tiny town located in the state of Kentucky.
 With a population of 453 people and just one neighborhood, Artemus is the 331st largest community in Kentucky.

-Unlike some towns, Artemus isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Artemus are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Artemus is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Artemus is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Artemus who work in teaching (18.34%), law enforcement and fire fighting (13.02%), and sales jobs (11.24%).

 As is often the case in a small town, Artemus doesn't have a public transportation system that people use for their commute.